GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 Include a letter of medical necessity

-Your prescriber should write a detailed letter explaining why this specific GLP-1 drug is medically necessary for your condition, citing relevant clinical guidelines and trial data (SELECT trial for cardiovascular benefit, SURMOUNT trials for tirzepatide).
+Your prescriber should write a detailed letter explaining why this specific GLP-1 drug is medically necessary, citing relevant clinical guidelines and trial data (SELECT trial for cardiovascular benefit, SURMOUNT trials for tirzepatide).

 4

-Both Novo Nordisk and Eli Lilly offer savings programs that can dramatically reduce your cost, but the eligibility rules matter.
+Both Novo Nordisk and Eli Lilly offer savings programs that can dramatically reduce your cost, but the eligibility rules and hidden traps matter.

 Novo Nordisk (Ozempic, Wegovy)